defold/doc/docs/en/tutorials/runner.md

 The first thing we're gonna do is to bring life to the frog.
 Right now the poor thing is stuck in a run-loop and does not respond well to jumps or anything.
 The spine file that we added from the asset package actually contains a set of animations for just that.

-1. Open the "hero.script" file and add the following functions _before_ the existing +update()+ function:
+1. Open the "hero.script" file and add the following functions _before_ the existing `update()` function:

     ```lua
     -- hero.script